-THEFT DEFENSE LAWYERS
+THEFT & ROBBERY DEFENSE LAWYERS

 A person can be charged with theft if he/she unlawfully takes, or exercises unlawful control over, movable property of another with purpose to deprive the other thereof.